Herefordshire and Worcestershire Health and Care NHS Trust Privacy Policy

 There are 8 rights under the UK GDPR; the relevant rights to this Privacy Notice are considered below.

-• Right of Access – You have the right to request access to or a copy of your personal data which HWHCT holds about you.
-More information on how to do this is available on the access to health records pages on the Trust website.
+More information on how to do this is available on the access to health records pages on the Trust website .

-• Right to rectification – You have the right to request that HWHCT corrects any personal data if it is found to be factually inaccurate or out of date.
+Right to rectification - You have the right to request that we correct any personal data if it is found to be factually inaccurate or out of date.
+You also have the right to ask us to complete information you think is incomplete.

-• Right to Erasure – You have the right to request your personal data is erased.
-Note – information contained in health records will not be erased as it forms part of a legal document and it was collected for the purposes of direct care.
+Right to Erasure - You have the right to request your personal data is erased in certain circumstances.
+Note: information contained in health records will not be erased as it forms part of a legal document and it was collected for the purposes of direct care.

 Data Security